umarhamza/daily-expense-calculator/README.md

 plan_feature.md

 Prompt:
-Use the plan_feature.md file to create a new plan file. <add prompt here>
+Use the plan_feature.md file to create a new plan file.
+Add the following to the plan: <add prompt here>

 --------------